KatsarosEf/vehicle-reid/README.md

 It is used to train the fine model.
 The fine triplet model takes windshield images and - similarly to the coarse - projects similar ones closer together and disimilar ones further apart.
 Assumes a directory where windshield images are split into train and val.
 Each vehicle's images are then found on unique identity folders:

-/windshields/train/id_1223/front/img_1 refers to a frontal windshield image of the vehicle identity '1223' in the training set.
+/windshields/train/id_1223/front/img_1.jpg refers to a frontal windshield image of the vehicle identity '1223' in the training set.
-/windshields/train/id_1223/back/img_3 belongs to the same vehicle but is a backside windshield image.
+/windshields/train/id_1223/back/img_3.jpg belongs to the same vehicle but is a backside windshield image.
-/windshields/val/id_7536/back/img_2 refers to a frontal windshield image of the vehicle identity '7536' in the validation set.
+/windshields/val/id_7536/back/img_2.jpg refers to a frontal windshield image of the vehicle identity '7536' in the validation set.

+###### train_detector.py <br />